MicroEJ/VEEPortQualificationTools/tests/llkernel/README.rst

    * ``framework/c/embunit/embUnit/``

 #.
 Locate the call to ``microej_main`` in the BSP project.
 Include the ``t_llkernel_main.h`` header file in this file, and add a call to the function ``T_LLKERNEL_main`` just before the call to ``microej_main``.
 #.
-Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.
+Build the BSP and link it with the Architecture library and the Application.

 Expected Results
 ================